 The GREATEST OVERLOADED CHICKEN SALAD

 You can also make it with chopped shrimp or cocktail shrimp for a shrimp salad!
 OH, How Sweet IT IS (PSYCHO SWEET!)!
-AND, don’t forget the holidays.
+AND, don’t forget the holidays!
 What better way to use up leftover turkey?
 Readers have it with ham, salmon, and even used it for macaroni, cabbage and potato salad!
 That’s how great and versatile this dressing is!

 A reader named Maria sent me an email telling me she added wheat berries to this salad to make it even more healthy!
 There ya go, a wheat berry chicken salad!!
 I love when readers make my recipes their own!
 Ok, I admit, I have yet to try a wheat berry, but I will soon!
 Another reader, Deanna, told me she mixed this dressing with pasta, coconut and pineapple for an Quick nnd Easy Hawaiian Pasta Salad!
 Gina from Baton Rouge makes this with tuna and adds dill pickles for a Overloaded DILL PICKLE TUNA SALAD!
 Tammy from Kansas City adds golden raisins and calls it Overloaded GOLDEN Chicken Salad!
 Awesome, huh?

 Allow 1 to 2 hours of time to strain the yogurt, or don't strain it at all and just mix the unstrained yogurt and 2 tablespoons of mayo with the garlic and ranch herbs and spices to dress the chicken salad!
 Just as yummy!
 Also, try it with smoked honey chicken breasts and/or thighs!
 OR add Sriracha for a spicy sriracha chicken salad!